MaayanLab/EnrichrBot/Reply_to_GWASbot/data/README.md

 http://www.nealelab.is/uk-biobank
 under "GWAS round 2" > Spreadsheet > description lookup tab
 <br>
-If the text id not found in the GMT file, then EnrichrBot serachs it by obtaining the links from the tweet of GWASbot and searchs the links in the file: "UKBB GWAS Imputed v3 - File Manifest Release 20180731 - Manifest 201807.csv"
+If the text id not found in the GMT file, then EnrichrBot serachs it by obtaining the links from the tweet of GWASbot and searchs the links in the file: "UKBB.csv"